Our history

 • 1999

-Establishment of the Maxxium distribution joint venture with three partners: Rémy Cointreau, The Edrington Group and Jim Beam Brands Worldwide (Fortune Brands)
+The Maxxium distribution joint venture is established with three partners, Rémy Cointreau, The Edrington Group and Jim Beam Brands Worldwide (Fortune Brands)

 • 2000